ValentinMinolli/recipe-app-api/README.md

 ```
 The API will be available at http://localhost:8000.

-## API documentation.
+## API Documentation.
-The API documentation is available at http://localhost:8000/api/docs/.
-Here, you can find examples of how to use the different endpoints of the API.
+You cant test the API using the following URL: http://ec2-3-82-93-203.compute-1.amazonaws.com/api/docs/
+To get started with the project, simply access the URL above in your web browser.
+This will take you to the API documentation, which allows you to explore the different endpoints and test them out.

+## Usage.
+Once you are on the API documentation page, you can use the interface to try out different API requests.
+You can select the endpoint you want to test, fill in the required parameters, and submit the request.

+The API will respond with the data you requested, or an error message if there was a problem with your request.

 ## Authentication.
 To use endpoints protected by authentication, it is necessary to include an authentication token in the HTTP requests.
-The token can be obtained through the API authentication endpoint (http://localhost:8000/api/token/), using the credentials of a user registered in the system.
+The token can be obtained through the API authentication endpoint (http://ec2-3-82-93-203.compute-1.amazonaws.com/api/docs/#/user/user_token_create), using the credentials of a user registered in the system.

 To include the token in HTTP requests, the Authorization header should be used, with the value Token <token> (where <token> is the value of the token obtained in the previous step).